API Reference

 APPGUARD_SET_RESERVED2("https://c4-auth.appguard.co.kr");

-The server address can only be changed before calling the APPGUARD_SET_CERTIFICATION_ID method that performs server-side authentication.
+The server URL can only be changed before calling the APPGUARD_SET_CERTIFICATION_ID method for server authentication.

 APPGUARD_START_CUSTOMMACROMODE